Ada-Developers-Academy/daily-curriculum/volunteer.md

 - provide specific feedback to students their code and problem solving approach
 - encourage and support students on their journey to being professional developers

-Your knowledge and expertise as a seasonal programmer is invaluable to our students.
+Your knowledge and expertise as a seasoned programmer is invaluable to our students.
 We ask that you model your thinking to students by not just giving them the answers, but by asking them leading questions that help them find the solution with your guidance.
 Remember that our students are completely new to coding and that your support and guidance will help them achieve quicker and with more success!

 If there is down time while volunteering at Ada, you are more than welcome to work on projects of your own, but please ensure that students know that you are still available and that they are not "bugging you" when they ask for help.